moderncv/moderncv/README.md

 #### Rules for building templates and the user guide
 * `template:` Build the `moderncv` template `template.tex` with `LuaLaTeX`.
 This rule can be called in one of two ways:
-  * `make template`: Build the template in casual style.
+  * `make template`: Build the template in default style.
   * `make template STYLE=<style>`: Build the template in the style specified by `<style>`. `<style>` can be classic, casual, banking, oldstyle or fancy.